behnamasadi/cpp_tutorials/src/multithreading/README.md

 ## Creation and Termination

 std::thread is the thread class that represents a single thread in C++.
 To start a thread we simply need to create a new thread object and pass the executing code to be called (i.e, a callable object) into the constructor of the object.

-Once the object is created a new thread is launched which will execute the code specified in callable.
+<b>Once the object is created, a new thread is launched</b> which will execute the code specified in callable.

 A callable can be either of the three
  - A function pointer